Ax9D/pw-viz/README.md

 * A modified fork of [egui-nodes](https://github.com/haighcam/egui_nodes): A egui port of [imnodes](https://github.com/Nelarius/imnodes)

 # Thanks / Alternatives
-Pipewire connection code is inspired by helvum's implementation [helvum](https://gitlab.freedesktop.org/ryuukyu/helvum): A GTK patchbay for pipewire.
+Pipewire connection code is inspired by helvum's implementation, [helvum](https://gitlab.freedesktop.org/ryuukyu/helvum): A GTK patchbay for pipewire.

 # License
 pw-viz is licensed under the terms of the GNU General Public License v3.0.
-See LICENSE.md for more info.
+See LICENSE for more information.